Haiku Invitational

 Judges: Carole MacRury, Michael Dylan Welch, and Edward Zuk

-Read the 2007 winning poems (including our commentary)
+Read our commentary on the top poems or see the 2007 winning poems (including our commentary) on the VCBF website

 Winners: Terry Ann Carter, Karen Cesar, Grzegorz Sionkowski, and Candis Rooker (age 15)